Pamela Smart’s lawyer asks court to order sentence hearing

 Sisti notes that Smart has completed multiple academic degree programs and has served as a peer counselor, mentor and teacher to other inmates.
 “Those charged with supervising her have indicated that her conduct and actions in prison warrant an opportunity to rejoin society,” it said.

-Sisti has asked the court’s permission to argue the matter.
+Sisti has asked the state Supreme Court’s permission to argue the matter.
+The court has several options.
+It can deny Sisti’s petition.
+It can accept it and decide whether lawyers should submit briefs and prepare for oral arguments.
+It also can order that an answer to the petition be filed.

 A message seeking comment was left with the attorney general’s office and with the five council members, two of whom had made brief comments before the council rejected Smart’s request in March.

+“I have always been willing to review the case if new evidence came up to exonerate Pam Smart, or if there was a legal misgiving,” Councilor Joseph Kenney said in an email Friday to The Associated Press.
+“As much material that I have read over the years on this subject, I see no new evidence.
+Therefore, my position has not been changed for a pardon or commutation hearing.”

 “I am absolutely convinced that there’s no evidence or argument” to grant a commutation request, councilor Janet Stevens said at the time.
-She cited the response from the attorney general’s office, saying “Greg Smart’s loss of life and the impact on his family and friends far outweighs whatever adversity the petitioner has faced in prison.”
+She cited the response from the attorney general’s office, saying Gregory Smart’s “loss of life and the impact on his family and friends far outweighs whatever adversity the petitioner has faced in prison.”

 Councilor Cinde Warmington said a commutations request is “an extraordinary remedy” given under “extraordinary circumstances,” which see didn’t see in Smart’s petition.

-Smart was 22 and working as a high school media coordinator when she began an affair with the 15-year-old student who shot and killed her husband, Gregory Smart, in 1990.
+Smart was 22 and working as a high school media coordinator when she began an affair with the 15-year-old student who shot and killed Gregory Smart in 1990.
 Although she denied knowledge of the plot, she was convicted of conspiracy to commit murder and other crimes and sentenced to life without parole.
 The student, William Flynn, and three other teens cooperated with prosecutors, served shorter sentences and have been released.

 One thing that was different in her last petition is that Smart apologized to her husband’s family for the first time.